cylammarco/ASPIRED/docs/source/installation/pip.rst

 .. _installation:

+Make sure your pip is linked to python 3.6+, you may need to use pip3 instead.

-pip from PyPI
+PyPI
 =============

-Install with pip by `pip install aspired`.
-ASPIRED only supports Python 3.6, 3.7 and 3.8.
+Install with pip by

+`pip install aspired`

 Github
 ======